gdlcf88/Articles/Using-ABP-VNext-To-Develop-An-Address-Book-Application-In-5-Minutes/en/article.md

 # Using ABP vNext to Develop an Address Book Application in 5 Minutes

-ABP vNext framework (hereinafter called the "ABP") is an artwork-level application development framework designed by Volosoft.
+ABP vNext framework (hereinafter called "ABP") is an artwork-level application development framework designed by Volosoft.
 It is based on Domain-Driven-Design (DDD) and innovatively adopts modular development design.
 ABP is undoubtedly the most advanced and elegant existence in ASP.NET Core development frameworks.

 I believe that with the excellent modular development design and smooth development experience, ABP's position in ASP.NET Core is expected to reach the position of Spring in Java.